os1r1s-/PrusaI2-Builds/README.md

 PrusaI2-Builds
 ==============

-These are the files used for the I2 Build Events.
+Included are the files used for the I2 Build Events that I host.
+The files are primarily from Josef Prusa's git, from a point in time.